 Sometimes even well-prepared and experienced attorneys lose cases that are solid.
 It’s not always clear why this happens, but it does.
 But you almost always have a right to appeal.
 If you are denied benefits, make sure that you talk to your Social Security disability attorney as soon as possible to discuss appealing your case.
 You must file an appeal within 60 days of the decision or you will lose your legal right to appeal.

-Your Tampa Social Security disability attorneys at Kaylor, Kaylor and Leto are not only trained to file your appeal after your initial decision, but are also trained to spot potential mistakes made by a Social Security Administration (SSA) hearing office.
+Your Winter Haven Social Security attorneys at Kaylor, Kaylor and Leto are not only trained to file your appeal after your initial decision, but are also trained to spot potential mistakes made by a Social Security Administration (SSA) hearing office.
 You need attorneys who are familiar with the system to preserve your legal right to appeal your initial decision.
 If SSA denied your initial application and you would like to appeal this decision, please contact the Law Offices of Kaylor, Kaylor and Leto for an initial consultation with one of our Social Security disability attorneys.
 Our motto is that “We offer personal service, and personal care.”
 We will use our legal knowledge and experience in Social Security disability law to get you the Social Security benefits due to you by law.

 We will be happy to review your case and then determine if it is in your best interest to appeal.
 We do not charge you for this review.